 In September, Phase 2.5 allowed gyms, museums and playgrounds to reopen at reduced capacity and increased the number of people allowed at mass gatherings.

-Chapter two: What went into the decision to advance to Phase 3
+What went into the decision to advance to Phase 3:

 Gov. Cooper said there is optimism with North Carolina's COVID-19 numbers but also "warning signs" that the tide could turn.